Sol Bellear: Early life

-Bellear was brought up in the far north of New South Wales and was one of nine children.
-His brother Bob became a judge.
+Bellear was a Bundjalung man.and he was brought up in the far north of New South Wales, in Mullumbimby, and was one of nine children.
+His brother Bob Bellear became a judge.

 Activism

 In 1970 Bellear was part of a delegation that intended to speak to the United Nations General Assembly on Aboriginal and Torres Strait Islander issues.
 The trip involved attending the "Congress of the African People" in Atlanta, Georgia, United States.

 Bellear was the first chair of the Aboriginal Legal Service when it was founded in the early 1970s.
+Also at that time, he was an active participant in the founding of the Aboriginal Housing Company, that manages The Block in Redfern.

-He was the chairman of the Aboriginal Medical Service in Redfern, New South Wales and was on the board from 1975 until his death.
+He was the chairman of the Aboriginal Medical Service in Redfern and was on the board from 1975 until his death.

 In 1990 Bellear became a member of the Aboriginal and Torres Strait Islander Commission (ATSIC), becoming elected as one of 20 councillors for the Sydney region.
 He was subsequently elected a commissioner for the NSW Metropolitan Zone.
 He served as deputy chair before stepping down in 1994.

+Bellear introduced Paul Keating at the 1992 Redfern Park Speech.
+When recalling the speech Bellear said: